Erik Jonsson School of Engineering and Computer Science

 Department of Mechanical Engineering

-Professors: Xin-Lin Gao, Hongbing Lu, Mario Rotea
+Professors: Xin-Lin Gao, Hongbing Lu, Mario A. Rotea, Seung M. You

 The objective of the Bachelor of Science degree program in Mechanical Engineering is to produce Mechanical Engineering graduates who will be capable of undertaking challenging projects that require knowledge of the fundamentals of the design of mechanical and thermal systems.
 The program seeks to educate Mechanical Engineers to meet the analysis, design, and development needs of local and state industry as well as to educate them to be innovators and policy makers.
-The B.S. degree program will provide the necessary training and education for future engineers who can effectively identify new problems and develop innovative solutions, including new manufacturing and fabrication technologies.
+The BS degree program will provide the necessary training and education for future engineers who can effectively identify new problems and develop innovative solutions, including new manufacturing and fabrication technologies.

 The Engineering and Computer Science Building and the new Natural Science and Engineering Research Laboratory provide extensive facilities for teaching and research.
-These include computer cluster, wind tunnels, heat exchanger, hydraulics, material test systems, split Hopkinson bars, ultra-high speed camera, nanoindenter, AFM, DMA, XPS, FTIR, NMR, TGA, DSC, XRD, µ-Raman, Fluorescence Spectrometer, FIB/SEM, and HRTEM, motion and thermal control systems, 3-D printing.
+These include computer cluster, wind tunnels, heat exchangers, hydraulics, material test systems, split Hopkinson bars, ultra-high speed camera, nanoindenter, AFM, DMA, XPS, FTIR, NMR, TGA, DSC, XRD, µ-Raman, Fluorescence Spectrometer, FIB/SEM, and HRTEM, motion and thermal control systems, 3-D printing.
 A Class 10000 microelectronics clean room facility, including e-beam lithography, sputter deposition, PECVD, LPCVD, etch, ash and evaporation, is available for student projects and research.

-Mechanical Engineering (B.S.)
+Mechanical Engineering (BS)

 Program Educational Objectives for Mechanical Engineering